Mariano-Florentino Cuéllar: Professional career

 During 2009 and 2010, Cuéllar took leave from Stanford and served as Special Assistant to President Obama for Justice and Regulatory Policy at the White House Domestic Policy Council.
 While at the White House, he led the Domestic Policy Council's work on criminal and civil justice, public health and safety, and immigration.
 He was involved in negotiating bipartisan passage of the Fair Sentencing Act, the Food Safety Modernization Act, and the Family Smoking Prevention and Tobacco Control Act, and repeal of the military's Don't Ask/Don't Tell policy.
 He also coordinated the Food Safety Working Group, a new inter-agency effort revamping federal food safety efforts.
 Before working at the White House, Cuéllar was a member of the Obama-Biden Transition Project, where he co-directed the working group on immigration, borders and refugee policy.

 U.S. Education Secretary Arne Duncan selected Cuéllar to serve as co-chair of the National Equity and Excellence Commission in 2011.
 On February 19, 2013, the 27-member Commission delivered a unanimous report to the Secretary raising serious concerns about the state of American public education.
 To reduce the nation's achievement gaps, the report recommended local, state, and federal reforms addressing school finance and efficiency, teaching and learning opportunities, early childhood education, and other areas.

 In 2011, Cuéllar was mentioned as a possible candidate for consideration by California Governor Jerry Brown to fill the vacancy on the California Supreme Court created by the retirement of Justice Carlos R. Moreno.
 Initially, Cuéllar was not interested in a judicial appointment.
 Brown ultimately nominated Goodwin Liu, who was confirmed to the court that year.

 On July 22, 2014, Governor Brown nominated Cuéllar to the California Supreme Court, filling a vacancy created by the retirement of Justice Marvin Baxter.
 He was given the highest possible rating, "exceptionally well-qualified," by the California State Bar's independent Judicial Nominations Evaluation Commission.

 On August 28, 2014, the California Commission on Judicial Appointments unanimously confirmed Cuéllar.
 He was sworn in on January 5, 2015.
 During his tenure, he was mentioned as a potential U.S. Supreme Court nominee to fill the vacant seat following the death of Justice Antonin Scalia.

-On September 16, 2021, the Carnegie Endowment for International Peace announced that Cuéllar would succeed William J. Burns as its next president.
+On September 16, 2021, the Carnegie Endowment for International Peace announced that Cuéllar would succeed William J. Burns as its next president after Burns was appointed CIA director.
 He stepped down from the California Supreme Court before assuming his new position.